 When you design your tables, consider the following ways that you can optimize their performance.

 Nested and repeated fields

 BigQuery's internal storage format supports both nested fields and repeated fields.

 A nested field is a complex data type that contains one or more strongly typed subfields.
-In standard SQL, nested fields are represented by the
+In Google Standard SQL, nested fields are represented by the

 A repeated field is an ordered list of zero or more values, all with the same data type.
-In standard SQL, a repeated field is represented as an
+In Google Standard SQL, a repeated field is represented as an